opendaylight/docs/docs/release-process/managed-release.rst

 that can break the jobs they depend on will be a smaller set, more stable and more responsive.

-Projects that are Unmanaged will have less overhead and reporting.
+Projects that are Self-Managed will have less overhead and reporting.
 They will be free to develop in their own way, providing their artifacts to include in the final release or choosing to release on their own schedule.
 They will not be required to submit any checkpoints and will not be expected to work closely